0xknwn/starknet-modular-account/docs/ROADMAP.md

 implementation details bit some of them might impact your usage.
 Those issues are the following:

-- the __validate_deploy__ and __validate_declare__ use the is_valid_signature
-  method of the core module with a transaction_hash computed by the network.
-  This might have to be revisited or not.
-As a matter of fact, addresses of the account and contract are based on the pedersen hash anyway so why not simply sign those.
-A hunch is that somehow the pedersen hash is useful in that case.
 - Version the contracts for both accounts and modules and maintain a compatibility matrix
 - Improve the upgrade management with the help of the bootstrap experiment.